LiYangWang95/liyangwang95.github.io/_projects/Philips.md

 ---
 layout: default
 title: Projects |
+project_image: "/images/projects/philips/Philips_logo.png"
+description: "The project “Carbon Emission of Philips' Road Shipments” is a long-term training project that aims to process, analyze, and display the carbon emission of Philips' road freight shipments.
+The final product is an interactive dashboard that allows the user to view data from various aspects.
+This project is assigned to me by Royal Philips N.V."
 ---

 # From Data to Insights to Drive Sustainable Change in Philips’ Global Road Freight CO2e Emissions